 Intimacy and connection.

 What makes you feel loved?
 What does your partner do that makes you feel connected?
-What would you like your intimacy with one another to be like?
+What would you like your intimacy and sex life with one another to be like?

 How do you approach problems and important decisions to be made?
 How will you resolve conflict?
 What is your experience with conflict?
 In premarital counseling, you can also explore conflict resolution styles based on each of your unique personality types and learn effective strategies for working together when disagreements present themselves.

 Premarital Counseling FAQ's

 Premarital counseling helps couples clarify their relationship values and beliefs.
 It also helps couples to build skills for ongoing communication and discussion.

 Before you decide to tie the knot, you may want to test the ropes.
 Marriage is an incredible commitment and is not to be taken lightly.
 When you are falling in love and deciding to commit, you may not be so quick to work through issues that arise.

 That’s not abnormal, but it’s not the best strategy for longevity.
 In premarital counseling, you will be proactively breaking down unhealthy behaviors and patterns that could jeopardize your marriage.